tfyl/PhotoManager/README.md

 # PhotoManager

-Little CLI based photo organiser that was made because I'm too lazy to organize my photos.
+Little CLI based photo organiser that was made because I'm too lazy to organize my photos into folders organised by date.

 ## Note: Should work cross-platform now due to exif support.